 Terms of Office

-With the exception of unanticipated vacancies, each Steering Committee member shall serve two year terms with no limit to the number of consecutive terms, with all the terms beginning in July.
-Each CoC can change their appointees to ensure their membership is reflective of the CoC needs as stated in the section below.
+Each Steering Committee member shall serve with no term limit.
+Each CoC can change their appointees at any time to ensure their membership is reflective of the CoC needs as stated in the section below.

 Appointment of Committee Members